The Ship of Monsters

+In the film, two Venusian women are in search of potential mates.
+They land in Mexico and fall for a singing cowboy.

 Plot

 Two Venusian women, Gamma (Lepe) and Beta (Velázquez), are sent on a mission by their queen (Consuelo Frank) to search for males to repopulate the planet.
 Along the way, they and their servant, Tor the robot, acquire a colorful array of male extraterrestrial creatures in their "ship of monsters", including Martian prince Tagual, Uk the cyclops, Utirr the spider and skeletal Zok.

 Landing in Mexico, Gamma and Beta become enamored with singing cowboy Lauriano (Eulalio González).